igorski/bitmappery/README.md

 # TODO / Roadmap

-* Implement confirmations for destructive actions (e.g. document close)
-* Load Blobs when about to use image in document
+* Load Blobs when about to use image in document, not upfront (unless source is base64)
-* Unload Blobs when images are no longer used in document
+* Unload Blobs when images are no longer used in document (see canvas-util disposeSprite)
 * Change layer order
 * Undo history
 * Free resources on document close